gulam101/Student-Database/README.md

 The application wouldn't save students information and it did only if Visual Studio had the mode set to 'release' instead of 'debugging'.
 Another constraint was that the application would have a crash handler if it was not set in Visual Studio 2017.
 So other versions of Visual Studio won't work this this application.

 ### Improvements:
+This is the improvement section.
+I order all improvements by an ID which I can refer to at any time and I give a description of what that improvement should be.

+- Improvement ID:
+- Description:

 ### Development Changes:
 - Date: 23/02/20
 - Changes: Readme

 In this development phrase, I had completed the application but was finishing off the Readme.

-### Constraints:

-### Improvements:

-This is the improvement section.
-I order all improvements by an ID which I can refer to at any time and I give a description of what that improvement should be.

-- Improvement ID:
-- Description:

 ### Resources:
 - https://docs.microsoft.com/en-us/dotnet/visual-basic/ (Guideline)